-ONDA CEO Bill Graf shares news about our second ONDA location, opening later this year in Monteverde, Costa Rica.
+ONDA CEO Bill Graf shares news about our second ONDA location, coming soon to Monteverde, Costa Rica.

 I couldn’t be more excited to share the news that we’ve bought our second hotel – located in Monteverde, Costa Rica!
 While we’ve got a long way to go before we’re ready to welcome guests, I think it’s worth reflecting on all the hard work on the part of Team ONDA it took to get where we are.

 From day one, we’ve planned for ONDA to grow to 10 locations within Costa Rica.
 Our first location in Playa Grande was intended to be our proof of concept/sandbox.
 It’s where we’ve spent the last year watching people interact with the space we’ve created and then tweaking the space and service to optimize the guest experience.
 Some of the observations, changes, and improvements we’ve made since launch:

 - Skip the reception desk – we don’t need it.

 - Add signage.
 Then add more.

 - Automate as much as possible – lighting, music, etc.

 - Redundancy is key.

 - People will hang clothes anywhere to dry.

 - Self-service is not as prevalent in Costa Rica as it is in the U.S.